tytydraco/yessleep/out/If_you_have_the_dream_Do_not_flip_the_fucking_switch.md

 Apparently my… we will call her “spiritually inclined” aunt had called my mom to make sure everything was alright.
 She had felt a disturbance of sorts.
 Here’s the thing with my auntie.
 You know how I believed my mother’s word was law?
 Well my aunt’s word was mothers bible.
 She had paid a visit after her and my mother witnessed something strange on our house cameras.
 At last I was free of this hell.

 Then last week, 6 years later.
-I found her watching me shower.
+I found the woman watching me shower.